Here at 1000 Corks we’ll do anything for our users. Including exhaustingly visiting the best wine country in the world.

 I'd only had their Pinot Gris before, both the late harvest and the regular.
 They are both amazing.
-Today I got to try there wonderfully fruity Pinot Blanc.
-I also was wowed by their Pinot Noirs.
-And it takes a lot to wow me with a Pinot Noir.
+Today I got to try their wonderfully fruity Pinot Blanc.
+I also was wowed by their Pinot Noirs (and it takes a lot to wow me with a Pinot Noir).
 But these did it!

-Even the cheapest bottle, the Estate Cuvee was amazingly drinkable, and was clearly better than most of the $50 Pinots I've tried.
+Even their cheapest bottle, the Estate Cuvee was amazingly drinkable, and was clearly better than most of the $50 Pinots I've tried.
 Even better was the Kiana.
 But the best was a special bottle that they don't normally pour as part of the tasting, the Terres Bases.
-But if you ask really nicely, maybe they'll give you a taste anyway.
+If you ask really nicely, maybe they'll give you a taste.